phrase🎓 English idiom

 What it means

-A way of wishing someone good luck, especially before a performance such as a play, concert, or audition.
-The literal 'bad luck' wording is used deliberately, since openly wishing luck is considered unlucky in theatre.
+"Break a leg" is an English idiom that means "good luck," especially before a performance like a play, concert, or audition.
+The literal "bad luck" wording is used deliberately because in theater superstition, openly wishing luck is considered unlucky.

 Examples